20 Sources

 Copy Link

-Anthropic launched Claude for Healthcare on Sunday, marking a significant expansion into the medical sector just days after rival OpenAI unveiled ChatGPT Health
+Anthropic has launched Claude for Healthcare, marking its formal entry into the $4 trillion American healthcare sector just days after rival OpenAI unveiled ChatGPT Health

 1